Small business big on collaboration in Newcastle

 Janice, who runs July Jones Style Studio in Hamilton’s Beaumont Street is also the Business Improvement Association (BIA) Administrator, serving all four BIAs - Hamilton, Mayfield, City Centre, and Wallsend.

-The role of the BIAs is to collaborate with local businesspeople and the community to develop strategies and identify projects focussed on promoting each individual precinct.
+The role of the BIAs is to collaborate with local businesspeople and the community to develop strategies and identify projects focused on promoting each individual precinct.
 These projects are funded by City of Newcastle through a Special Business Rate Levy.

 A small retail business serving a customer over the counter